-Many people contact our law office to ask, “What is illegal gambling in Georgia?”
-Most gambling is illegal in Georgia, with only a few exceptions allowed.
 The only forms of gambling allowed in Georgia are the Georgia State Lottery, charitable raffles, and bingo games.

 Georgia has relatively strict gambling laws that prohibit most forms of gambling, including:

-• Gambling casinos
+- Gambling casinos

-• Horse racing and dog racing
+- Horse racing and dog racing

-• Sports betting aka sports book (betting on professional sports teams and other sports events)
+- Sports betting aka sports book (betting on professional sports teams and other sports events)

-• Online gambling (internet gambling)
+- Online gambling (internet gambling)

-• Commercial gambling operations (running a gambling hall or racetrack)
+- Commercial gambling operations (running a gambling hall or racetrack)

-• Maintaining gambling places or equipment (slot machines) to support gambling activities
+- Maintaining gambling places or equipment (slot machines) to support gambling activities

 When Will Lawmakers Legalize Sports Betting in Georgia?

-The penalties for illegal gambling in Georgia can be fairly strict when compared to other states’ sentencing.
+The penalties for an illegal gambling conviction in Georgia can be fairly strict when compared to other states’ sentencing.
 If you take part in the crime, it is called a misdemeanor.
 You could go to jail for up to 12 months.
 You might also have to pay a fine of up to $1,000.

 A commercial gambling offense is much different.
 These laws affect owners of illegal sports betting, horse and dog tracks, card game gambling halls, and online gambling sites.
 Operating illegal gambling businesses or keeping a place for gambling carries harsher felony penalties.

 Authorities classify a commercial gambling charge as a felony, punishable by 1-5 years in prison and/or a fine up to $20,000.
 Authorities classify keeping a gambling place as a misdemeanor of a high and aggravated nature.
 A conviction is punishable by up to 12 months in jail and/or a fine up to $5,000.
-Penalties can increase for repeat offenses or large-scale operations.
+Penalties can increase for repeat offenders or large-scale operations.

 How Does a Conviction for Illegal Commercial Gambling Impact Business Licensing and Permits?